lealre/fs-mcp/README.md

 ```

 - The `-dir` flag specifies the base directory that the server will serve.
 It is required.
 - The `-port` flag specifies the port on which the server will listen.
-It is optional, and the default is `8080`.
+It is optional, with the default being `8080`.

 ### Installing Locally by Cloning the Repository